eliasbuchwald/-reddit/OAuth2.md

 # What can I do once I have access?

-You can look at [the Reddit API documentation page](http://www.reddit.com/dev/api) to see if a particular API has OAuth support and what scope it requires.
+You can look at [the reddit API documentation page](http://www.reddit.com/dev/api) to see if a particular API has OAuth support and what scope it requires.

 # Other resources